 Our common stock is listed and traded on the Nasdaq Capital Market.
 To remain eligible to be listed on the Nasdaq Capital Market, we are required to satisfy a number of qualitative and quantitative continued listing standards, which include maintaining a minimum bid price of our stock at \$1.00 and having total stockholders' equity of at least \$2.5 million.
-For extended periods during 2008 and 2009, our stock price fell below \$1.00.
+For extended periods during 2008 and 2009, and again beginning on March 31, 2010, our stock price fell below \$1.00.
 In addition, as of December 31, 2009, our total stockholders' equity was approximately \$3.0 million, and as adjusted to reflect the sale of units in this offering at an assumed public offering price of \$ per unit and after deducting the underwriting discounts, commissions and estimated offering expenses, our stockholders' equity will be approximately \$ million.